Copy the URL from the text box below...

 EARLY CHILDHOOD EDUCATION

-According to a Ministry of Community Development, Youth and Sports (MCYS) report, there are about 900 childcare centres in Singapore as at September 2012.
-Together, these centres offer more than 72,000 child care places.
-However, there is still a growing demand for more of such services and MCYS is looking at building another 200 childcare centres by 2018.
+According to Ministry of Social and Family Development (MSF), the current centres in Singapore are offering more than 72,000 child care places.
+However, there is still a growing demand for more of such services and MSF is looking at building another 200 childcare centres by 2018.

 As part of their services, these centres will be offering early childhood educational and training programmes to cater for the holistic developmental needs of young children.
 Therefore, there has been a steady demand for trained practitioners who can take on a range of roles.
 These include Play Group Leader, Preschool Teachers and Childcare Teachers.

 The MICE industry is a multi-billion dollar industry that is growing rapidly with conferences, meetings, trade shows and social events hosted regularly all over the world.